ardagnir/vizardry/README.md

 Remember back in the dark ages of 2013?
 When you had to search for vim plugins like a wild animal, using your browser?

-In 2014, you just type "Invoke &lt;keyword&gt;" and vizardry will automatically search github for the plugin you want and install it for you.
+In 2014, you can just type ":Invoke &lt;keyword&gt;" and vizardry will automatically search github for the plugin you want and install it for you.

 ##Basic Usage
 - Type :<b>Invoke</b> with no keywords to reload the vimrc.